-A Quality Improvement Framework for Dementia Post-Diagnostic Support in Scotland
+A Quality Improvement Framework for dementia post-diagnostic support in Scotland

-The Quality Improvement Framework for Dementia Post-Diagnostic Support in Scotland sets out the criteria for high quality post‑diagnostic support for people living with dementia.
+The Quality Improvement Framework for Dementia Post-Diagnostic Support in Scotland sets out the criteria for high quality post‑diagnostic support (PDS) for people living with dementia.
 It highlights policies, principles, rights and standards that underpin good service provision.

 We produced the framework in 2018 in collaboration with dementia practitioners, people with dementia and their carers.
 It is now in its second edition which takes into account changes to practice necessitated by COVID-19 such as increased use of technology.